vittorioromeo/bcs_thesis/source/30_ecst/40_flow.md

 #### User code

 A step can be defined in user code by calling `context::step(...)` with a function that accepts a *step proxy*.
-The example below shows a code snippet where the user, inside of a step stage, prepares a rendering system, executes a system chain that processes physics and generates vertices, and finally renders the generated vertices to the window.
+The following example shows a code snippet in which the user, inside of a step stage, prepares a rendering system, executes a system chain that processes physics and generates vertices, and finally renders the generated vertices to the window.

 ```cpp
 namespace sea = ::ecst::system_execution_adapter;